DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

     q-tta-one:
       text: "They would answer any question I had, small or big, in a relaxed environment."
       background: "grey"
-    q-tta-two:
-      text: "They were a great sounding board for my concerns and queries."
-      background: "grey"
-    q-tta-three:
-      text: "Lisa really boosted my confidence – she gave me great advice and tips."
-      background: "grey"
-    q-tta-four:
-      text: "My adviser helped not only to remind me of the basics, but also to point out some of the things which are different from when I left 12 years ago."
-      background: "grey"
 quote_list:
   ql-1:
     quotes: